$q$-state Potts ice: Discussion

 \section{Discussion}

-The properties of the classical and quantum Potts ices are predicted to mirror those of more familiar spin ice in many regards, hosting coulombic correlations in the classical model, and emergent photons in the quantum case.
-However, we find that the shadow of the non-abelian SU($N_c$) Lie group present in the Potts ice's emergent gauge fields imbues these models with many distinctive physical phenomena.
-Their novel interaction channels between excitations, strong coupling, and flux frustration result directly from the connection to the non-abelian group, and make the generalization from qubit to $N_c$-qubit ice non-trivial.
+The properties of the classical and quantum Potts ices are predicted to mirror those of more familiar spin ice in many regards, hosting Coulombic correlations in the classical model, and emergent photons in the quantum case.
+However, we find that the shadow of the non-abelian SU($q$) Lie group present in the Potts ices' emergent gauge fields imbues these models with many distinctive physical phenomena.
+Their novel interaction channels between excitations, strong coupling, and flux frustration result directly from the connection to the non-abelian group, and make the generalization from two-state `qubit' ice to $q$-state `qudit' ice non-trivial.

-Further, that the Potts ices are such a natural continuation of spin ice means that they provide a relatively simple toy lattice model of abelian projections of SU($N_c$) field theories-- a limit of interest to the high energy physics community in the study of quark confinement in the case of $N_c=3$ \cite{HOOFT1981455,PhysRevD.57.7467}.
+Further, that the Potts ices are such a natural continuation of spin ice means that they provide a relatively simple lattice model of abelian projections of SU($q$) field theories-- a limit of interest to the high energy physics community in the study of quark confinement in the case of $q=3$ \cite{HOOFT1981455,PhysRevD.57.7467}.